sheylaPozo/Newsweek/README.md

 # Newsweek clone

-This project is part of Microverse's Technical Skills Curriculum. and it's been built with bootstrap, Html 5 and CSS cloning the Newsweek website, and making it responsive for the different screen sizes to open it at, being at the same time the second solo project I've finished.
-The main purpose of the project is to familiarize the developer with Bootstrap's framework, with a strong emphasis on Bootstrap Grid layout.
+This project is part of Microverse's Technical Skills Curriculum. and it's been built with bootstrap, Html 5 and CSS cloning the Newsweek website, and making it responsive for the different screen sizes and dimensions.

 ## BUILT WITH